mglaser99/mt_fs21_ex5/README.md

 The training process can be interrupted at any time, and the best checkpoint will always be saved.

-Evaluate a trained model with
+Evaluate a trained model with (the scripts evaluates all 3 models):

     ./scripts/evaluate.sh